jessica-whelan/16S-Microbiome/README.md

 ## Authorship and Usage

 This pipeline was developed and is maintained by Jessica Whelan (jessica-whelan).
-It serves as the upstream source for the analysis code used in the bmd-project repo.
-A corresponding fork is maintained under the `bmd-project` organization to support project-specific development and collaboration.

 Please acknowledge or cite this repo when using or adapting the code.
-Any use, adaptation, redistribution, or incorporation of the code requires permission from the author and must include appropriate citation or acknowledgement.
+Any use, adaptation, redistribution, or incorporation of the code requires explicit written permission from the author and must include appropriate citation or acknowledgement.

 © 2025 Jessica Whelan.
 All rights reserved.